 If You are Already Retired

 If you and your spouse are enrolling in either HAP Senior Plus or Aetna Medicare Plan (PPO), you must both be Medicare eligible and each person must complete a separate enrollment form.
-The 2011 Retiree Benefits Handbook provides two enrollment forms for these plans.
+The Retiree/LTD/Surviving Spouse Benefits Handbook provides two enrollment forms for these plans.
 Please remember if you cover your spouse on your university medical insurance plan and he/she is under age 65, neither HAP Senior Plus nor Aetna Medicare Plan (PPO) will be available to you until you are both Medicare eligible.